geneticsjesse/Exploring-geographic-distribution-of-Sciuridae-entries-on-BOLD/README.md

 # Exploring-geographic-distribution-of-Sciuridae-entries-on-BOLD

-This is a project where I used BOLD data to map geographic entries of the Sciuridae records
+This is a project where I used Barcode of Life Data System data to compare and map entries of the taxonomic group Sciuridae.